craftr-build/craftr-build-4.x/docs/index.rst

 .. seealso::

-  Tasks invoked by Ninja are executed through the :doc:`rts`.
+  Tasks invoked by Ninja are executed through the :ref:`rts`.

 Generator Functions
 -------------------